-The fourth edition of the ETC Artist Residency Programme offers scholarships of 4 to 8 weeks at ETC Member Theatres.
-As announced in a press release on 11 September, ETC dedicates its Artist Residency Programme 2021 to emerging Hungarian theatre professionals, in solidarity with the students and professors of the University of Theatre and Film Arts (SZFE) in Budapest.
+The fourth edition of the ETC Artists in Residence Programme offers scholarships of 4 to 8 weeks at ETC Member Theatres.
+As announced in a press release on 11 September, ETC dedicates its Artists in Residence Programme 2021 to emerging Hungarian theatre professionals, in solidarity with the students and professors of the University of Theatre and Film Arts (SZFE) in Budapest.

 The selected scholars will join the creative team of a theatre production process, thus gaining insights into new working methods and discovering the daily routine and structures of a European public theatre.
-The ETC Artist Residency Programme supports international cooperation, fosters new perspectives and professional artistic experience.
+The ETC Artists in Residence Programme supports international cooperation, fosters new perspectives and professional artistic experience.
 It does not offer a paid position in the participating theatres.

 What Does the Scholarship Offer?